rewiringamerica/embed.rewiringamerica.org/README.md

 The CSS font-face does not seem to apply if fonts are loaded by the Shadow DOM's styles, so a separate font stylesheet is provided for these.

-# Github Pages
+# Hosting

-This site is deployed using a Github Action and Github Pages.
-The domain `embed.rewiringamerica.org` points here.
+This site is deployed using the [embed-rewiring-america](https://vercel.com/rewiring-america/embed-rewiringamerica-org) project on Vercel.
+The domain `embed.rewiringamerica.org` points to Vercel and is [configured in Google Domains](https://domains.google.com/registrar/rewiringamerica.org/dns).

 # TODO